Fed Reacts To The World's Most Dangerous Intel Agency: The Mossad

 Okay?

-Again, these guys have conducted more successful assassinations than any other agency.
+These guys have conducted more successful assassinations than any other agency.

 They're surrounded by people that dislike them, right?

-Even Egypt and Jordan, though they have good diplomatic relations, it doesn't matter because people, the people of Jordan and the people of Egypt don't like Israel, obviously because of the occupation of the Palestinian people.
+Even Egypt and Jordan, though they have good diplomatic relations, it doesn't matter because people, the people of Jordan and the people of Egypt don't like Israel.

-So what this this has done is forced the Israelis to be extremely resourceful and good at what they do.
+So what this has done is forced the Israelis to be extremely resourceful and good at what they do.

 This is the other intelligence agency.

-Think of the IDF, that's like their army.
+Think of the IDF.

 The intelligence department was composed largely of former members of the Haganah Intelligence Service.

-And you guys, if you guys watch me, you guys already know Haganah, right?
+And you guys, if you guys watch me, you guys already know Haganah, right, and Irgun, et cetera, these were all terrorist organizations back in the day.

 So this is their military intelligence, right?